Maria's Cookbook

 • 1 cinnamon stick

-4. In a large bowl, whisk the egg yolks, ¾ cup sugar, and cornstarch until smooth and pale.
+2. Whisk the egg yolks, ¾ cup of the sugar and the cornstarch until smooth and pale.

-8. Cook over medium-low heat, stirring constantly with a wooden spoon or whisk, until the custard thickens and coats the back of the spoon, about 10-12 minutes.
+4. Return everything to the pan and cook over medium-low heat, stirring constantly, until the custard thickens and coats the back of a spoon, 10 to 12 minutes.

 Tags: leite creme